COVID-19: Learn more about our cleaning delivery protocols.

 Before entering into any franchise type, you should diligently research the franchisor's model to determine if it is the right fit for you and your goals.

 The best franchise for you depends a lot on your goals and experience.
 The decision to become part of a franchise is a life changing move and should be carefully considered with family members, financial consultants, etc. There is a fair amount of research you can uncover yourself.
-A study conducted by Forbes & FRANdata, which ranked best and worst franchises to buy, developed ranking criteria for ranking that helped to form their list.
+A study conducted by Forbes & FRANdata, developed ranking criteria which ranked the best and worst franchises to buy.
 These criteria can be a great starting point for your own research.
+Get more information about Coverall’s Franchise Guide today!

 Another important step while buying into a franchise model is reviewing the franchise agreement contract.
 Review these contracts in great detail and ask clarifying questions as needed.
 These contracts generally outline the support provided, too.
 This is a great chance to confirm and clarify what you learned in your preliminary research.